cse110-fa22-group13/cse110-fa22-group13/specs/adrs/defOfDoneADR.md

 ## Decision Outcome

-Chosen option: Keep the 4 "categories" of finality as we have it in GitHub Projects.
+Chosen option in a sprint iteration-wise way: Keep the 4 "categories" of finality as we have it in GitHub Projects.
 However we've decided to elaborate more on what each part means exactly.
 * TODO - backlog, task is not started
 * In Progress - task is actively being worked on
 * To Review - task is completed and needs review, if rejected, it goes back into In Progress
 * Done - task is done with review and the pr associated with it is merged to main.
 The task is done.

+Chosen option in a product increment-wise way:
+* The feature has been completely developed throughout iterations and fully tested out with test cases.
+* The feature has met all the required ADRs and other documents so that it is now ready to serve the customers.
+* All team leads and members accept the feature in sprint review meeting.